New York State Law

 5. Drug Enforcement Administration special agents.

-6. Federal Protective Officers.
+6. Federal Protective Officers, including law enforcement security

 8. United States Postal Service police officers and inspectors.